 Alex is responsible for communications strategy and implementation at the Office of Community Engagement and runs the University of the Streets Café, a program he has been involved in as moderator for nearly ten years.

 He holds an MA in Educational Studies (Concordia University) and his research is on technological literacy in autonomous communities of practice.
 He is certified in conflict management and in personal and professional coaching both through the Center for Human Relations and Community Studies at Concordia.
 He comes to the Office of Community Engagement with significant experience in both the non-profit and academic sectors.

 Natalie is responsible for administrative support for the Office of Community Engagement.

 Natalie has a diverse background, having worked for community organizations in the West Island and prior to that as a professional stage manager in theatres from Manitoba to Prince Edward Island for 8 years.
-She is a birth worker and an active member of three different birthwork collectives that offer doula services for birthing people, new parents and those seeking support around reproductive rights.
+She is a birth worker and an active member of two different birthwork collectives that offer doula services for birthing people, new parents and those seeking support around reproductive rights.
 Natalie lives in the tiny house she built alongside a carpenter.
 She had the opportunity share her experiences designing and building her home at the HEC TEDx conference in 2015.

 Phone: 514-848-2424 ext 5840

 Emma is an artist and educator who also collaborates on curatorial projects and events.
 She holds a BFA from Lebanese University and is currently pursuing her graduate studies in the department of Fine Arts with a specialization in Art Education at Concordia University.

 Her research interests include autobiographical and art-based inquiries, memory work, and oral history.
 Emma has worked extensively in the non-profit sector and locates her teaching within community-based practices.